Kitchen Remodeling Tips (Part 2)

 Have a designated spot for knives.
 This makes it easy to spot the right knife for a job and keeps dangerous items out of children’s reach.
 A knife drawer such as this one has slots that hold knives in place and sheath the sharp blades.

 Equip a cabinet with separate containers for glass, plastic, and metal.
 A spare drawer could hold old newspapers.

-Put kids’ favorite dishes and snack foods on shelves or in drawers they can reach.
+Put kids’ favorite dishes and snack foods on shelves or in drawers they can reach the cabinet doors.